THE LEADERSHIP INITIATIVE

 • Community Impact: Share your music to inspire hope and joy in others.

-• Prestigious Recognition: Receive awards and certifications that boost your college applications and resume.
+• Prestigious Recognition: Receive awards and certifications that boost your secondary school or college applications and resume.

 • Networking Opportunities: Connect with peers, mentors, and professional musicians.